The three crosses

 Axis two: VirgoPisces Love and nurturing of the self, strength to care for others

-The crosses are central to assessing the esoteric horoscope, indicating as they do the predominant emphasis of an individual life—the overall guiding purpose essential to the specific area of focus for that life to have a successful psychological and spiritual outcome.
+The crosses are central to assessing the esoteric horoscope, indicating as they do the predominant emphasis of an individual life—the dominant cross reveals the overall guiding purpose or specific area of focus for a life to have a successful psychological and spiritual outcome.
+While individuals are predominantly on a specific cross that represents the current developmental emphasis for that lifetime.
+This emphasis can shift to one of the other two crosses as the process requires (e.g. by progression or transit) and as the change-crisis-synthesis cycles in and out of phase (EA 350)

 The three paths, globally and individually

-In the wider sense, each cross symbolises a specific kind of human activity:
+In the widest sense, each cross symbolises a specific kind of human response to three cosmic influences (EA 57-58, 415):

 Cardinal